WilliamIcke/MERN-User-Management-Project/README.md

 ## Available Scripts

-Execute the below scripts from the root ("Technical test project/"):
+Execute the below scripts from the root:

 ### `npm start`